 End of World War I and Independence Movements

-1919 March 1 Declaration of Korean Independence begins Korea-wide movement for independence, engaging 2 million Koreans (10% of the population).
-The movement dies down without attaining Korean independence, but gives rise to sustained independence efforts by Koreans abroad.
-During this time, small differences of ideology would become apparent, deepening as time wore on without independence.
+1919 March 1 Declaration of Korean Independence begins a peninsula-wide movement for independence, engaging 2 million Koreans (10% of the population).
+The movement died down without attaining Korean independence but resulted in sustained independence efforts by Koreans abroad.
+During this time, small ideological differences would become apparent, deepening as time passed.

 End of World War II and Independence Efforts